taoong/mia-empathy/README.md

 Will re-build the image if you've edited any of the configuration files or code in the app.

-# Administration of the App
+## Administration of the App

 The admin-side of this app enables creating and managing sessions and quizzes for the app.
+To access it, go to the `/admin` route (e.g. https://mia-empathy.firebaseapp.com/admin) and sign in via the Firebase auth interface using the same email you added to the Firestore database.

 ### See the [User Guide](https://www.notion.so/calblueprint/User-Guide-Documentation-e4d56a8a570f48ddb3184b0cad527357) for an interface walkthrough.

-## Accessing the admin panel

-Go to the `/admin` route (e.g. https://mia-empathy.firebaseapp.com/admin) and sign in via the Firebase auth interface using the same email you added to the Firestore database.

 ## License